Prince Yasuhiko Asaka

-After the war, General Douglas MacArthur granted immunity to members of the Imperial family.
-As a result, Asaka was never tried for his involvement in the Nanjing Massacre by SCAP authorities.
-Asaka and his children lost their imperial status in 1947.
-Afterwards, he converted to Catholicism and died of natural causes at the age of 93.
+After Japan's defeat in World War II, General Douglas MacArthur granted immunity to the country's Imperial Family.
+As a result, Asaka was never tried for his involvement in the Nanjing (Nanking) Massacre by SCAP authorities.
+Nonetheless, by 1947, he and his children were stripped of their imperial status.
+He later converted to Catholicism and died of natural causes at the age of 93.

 Biography

 Early years

 Prince Yasuhiko came from Kyoto, the eighth son of Prince Kuni Asahiko and the court lady Tsunoda Sugako.
 Prince Kuni Asahiko was the youngest prince descended from the Fushimi-no-miya, one of the four branch houses of the imperial dynasty (shinnōke) entitled to provide a successor to the throne.
-In 1872, the Emperor Meiji granted him the title Kuni-no-miya and authorization to begin a new collateral branch of the imperial family.
+In 1872, Emperor Meiji granted him the title Kuni-no-miya and authorization to begin a new collateral branch of the imperial family.
 Prince Yasuhiko was a half-brother of Prince Higashikuni Naruhiko, Prince Nashimoto Morimasa, Prince Kaya Kuninori, and Prince Kuni Kuniyoshi, the father of the future Empress Kōjun, the consort of Emperor Shōwa (Hirohito).